AlexSiow/GettingAndCleaningData/CodeBook.md

 ### tBodyAcc-mean()-X
 ```
 Description   : The mean of the time domain body acceleration signal captured at x axis.
-                In this Tidy Data Set, tBodyAcc-mean()-X is the average for each activity
+                In this Tidy Data Set, each value of tBodyAcc-mean()-X is the average for each
-                and each subject.
+                activity and each subject.
 Class         : Numeric
 Min.          : 0.2216
 1st Qu.       : 0.2712